 Pull Request Workflow#

 All contributions should be made from a fork off of the Wildbook repo.
-While there are a number of repositories for specific Wildbook communities, large scale development is driven from the main repository.
+While there are a number of repositories for specific Wildbook communities, large scale development is driven from the main branch.

 Fork Wildbook#